 Rotary ultrasonic vibration machining is a relatively new manufacturing process that is still being extensively researched.
 Currently, researchers are trying to adapt this process to the micro-level and to allow the machine to operate similarly to a milling machine.

-2. Chemical-assisted ultrasonic vibration machining
+#2.
+Chemical-assisted ultrasonic vibration machining.

-In chemical-assisted ultrasonic machining (CUSM), a chemically reactive abrasive fluid is used to ensure greater machining of glass and ceramic materials.
 Using an acidic solution, such as hydrofluoric acid, machining characteristics such as material removal rate and surface quality can be improved greatly compared to traditional ultrasonic machining.

 While time spent machining and surface roughness decrease with CUSM, the entrance profile diameter is slightly larger than normal due to the additional chemical reactivity of the new slurry choice.
-In order to limit the extent of this enlargement, the acid content of the slurry must be carefully selected to ensure user safety and a quality product.

 Applications of ultrasonic Machining